AmineDELTA/Simulation-engine/README.md

 https://github.com/user-attachments/assets/95679dd0-ef0f-4b37-819c-9ff9b6489314

 To handle thousands of particles in real-time, the engine implements the Barnes-Hut algorithm.
-Instead of calculating forces between every individual pair of particles—an $O(n^2)$ operation—we use a Quadtree to recursively divide the 2D space.
+Instead of calculating forces between every individual pair of particles, an $O(n^2)$ operation, we use a Quadtree to recursively divide the 2D space.
 By grouping distant particles into internal nodes of the tree, the engine treats them as a single center of mass.
 This reduces the force calculation complexity to $O(n \log n)$, allowing for the simulation of over 9,000+ particles.

 <table align="center">
   <tr>